 An examination of the ethical dimension of topical issues in biomedical science.
 Topics are chosen based on current events and student interest.
+Three lecture hours.

 BIO 3860, 3870: Cooperative Education Project I (1-6, 1-6) Students can obtain information from the Department Chair.